aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/using-docker.md

       - `validator-full-node-identity.yaml`: Private keys for setting validator full node identity (from step 4).
     - `username` folder, which includes:
       - `owner.yaml`: define owner, operator, and voter mapping.
 They are all the same account in test mode (from step 5).
-      - `operator.yaml`: Node information that will be used for both the Validator and the FullNode (from step 5).
+      - `operator.yaml`: Node information that will be used for both the Validator and the fullnode (from step 5).
     - `layout.yaml`: The layout file containing the key values for root key, validator user, and chain ID (from step 6).
     - `framework.mrb`: The AptosFramework Move package (from step 7).
     - `waypoint.txt`: The waypoint for the genesis transaction (from step 8).